This is part 3 of 3 of the motivation series.

 2. MOVE YOUR BODY

-Use your focus in the morning hours to first create.
+Use your focus in the morning hours to create first.

 Try to consume only afterward.